maksverver/pushfight/README.md

 where x! represents the [factorial](https://en.wikipedia.org/wiki/Factorial) of x.
 However, this doesn't account for the placing of the anchor, which can be on any of the 6 square pieces or not in play at all.
-Seemingly, this would multiple the number of positions by 7.
+Seemingly, this would multiply the number of positions by 7.
 However, if we're willing to treat the first turn specially and we only want to be able to represent positions from turn 2 and on, we can assume the anchor is in place.